As an executive, you work hard to put the pieces in place to achieve your goals.

 Strategy, Reporting, and Optimization

 Another vital role for inbound marketing success is a strategist.
-We commonly refer to this role as an Inbound Marketing Strategist at our agency.
-This role is reponsible for
+We commonly refer to this role as an Inbound Marketing Consultant at our agency.
+This role is responsible for:

 While inbound marketing doesn't require software beyond your website content management system, it is MUCH more effective if you have some marketing platforms in place.